Cumann Naoimh Pól Liaigh-Chonganta an Ghárda

 as follows; advice, censure, temporary suspension from the Committee and suspension from the

-Committee to the end of its term of office and communicate their finding and sanction in writing
+Committee for up to three years and communicate their finding and sanction in writing

 to the member concerned.